 History, tourist information, and nearby accommodation

-Burghley is one of the grand Elizabethan houses in England.
+Burghley is one of the grand Elizabethan houses in England and stands in beautiful parkland on the outskirts of Stamford, Lincolnshire.
 It was built by William Cecil (1520-1598), the first Lord Burghley, Elizabeth I's Lord High Treasurer and Chief Minister.
 What those titles meant in practice is that Cecil was the most powerful man in the kingdom, and Burghley House is an expression of that power and the wealth that went along with it.

 Cecil's heirs eventually became Earls of Essex.
 The house remained in the hands of the Burghley family until 1981 when it passed to a charitable trust, though descendants of Cecil still live in the house.
 Burghley House was remodeled extensively in the 17th century by the 5th Earl.